VersusControl/devops-ai-guidelines/02-mcp-for-devops/05-vscode-copilot-integration.md

 **Common Issues:**

 ❌ **MCP server not starting**:

 ```json
 // Wrong path
 "cwd": "./wrong/path"
 ```

 ✅ **Correct path**:

 ```json
 // Correct path with workspace variable
 "cwd": "${workspaceFolder}/02-mcp-for-devops/code/04"
 ```

 ❌ **Tool not found**:

 - Server might not be exposing tools correctly
 - Check server logs for tool registration errors

 ✅ **Tools working**:

 - You'll see tool calls in the MCP output panel
 - Copilot will successfully execute commands

-## 5.3 How to Ask Questions - The Magic Starts Here
+## 5.3 How to Ask Questions

 ## 5.2 How to Ask Questions

-The beauty of MCP is that you **don't need to learn commands**.
+The power of MCP is that you **don't need to learn commands**.
 Just ask natural questions in GitHub Copilot Chat.

 ### Opening Copilot Chat